Explore Types of Antibodies in Blood, Their Structures & Functions

 Although there are different classes of antibodies, that is discussed further on in the article, the general structure of all antibodies is the same.

-• They are fundamentally heavy globular proteins found in the plasma.
-The antibody molecule is made of four polypeptide chains – two heavy chains and two light chains.
+- They are fundamentally heavy globular proteins found in the plasma.
+The antibody molecule comprises four polypeptide chains – two heavy chains and two light chains.

-• Each heavy chain is made up of large polypeptides of around 50,000 Da.
+- Each heavy chain comprises large polypeptides of around 50,000 Da.
 There are five types of heavy chains – Alpha, Delta, Epsilon, Gamma, and Mu.
 Each light chain is made up of polypeptides of around 20,000 Da.

-• There are two types of light chains – Lambda and Kappa.
-Together the heavy and light chains are held together by disulfide bonds, giving the structure of the antibody molecule, a Y shape.
+- There are two types of light chains – Lambda and Kappa.
+The heavy and light chains are held together by disulfide bonds, giving the structure of the antibody molecule a Y shape.

-• The portion of the heavy and light chains that come in contact with the antigen is called the variable region.
+- The portion of the heavy and light chains that contact the antigen is called the variable region.
 It consists of 100-110 amino acids that differ in each antibody molecule depending on the antigen encountered.

 Due to this variability, this region is known as the variable region.
 The other portion of the heavy and light chains that define their subtypes is known as the constant region, and the amino acid content of this region remains constant for each subtype of the antibody molecule.